Baked Salmon Loaf

 When my youngest, Nick, was about 4, he asked what we were having for dinner.
 Knowing he was not a fan of salmon loaf, I spelled F-I-S-H-L-O-A-F. Not yet a reader, my jaw dropped when he shouted, “Fishloaf!
 I hate fish loaf!”
 Mind you, I’d never called it fish loaf before nor could he read.
 I guess he was smarter than I realized!

-- Use the best canned salmon within your budget.
+- Use the best brand of canned salmon within your budget.
 I recommend red salmon.

 - Remove the bones (my mom told us they were a good source of calcium, but I knew that wouldn’t fly with my family).
 I also remove much of the skin, though both are edible.